caganseyrek/QuickTOC/README.md

 As default, the generator uses `h2`, `h3`, and `h4` tags while generating the toc and reserves `h1` tag for the page title.

+You can see an example <a href="https://github.com/caganseyrek/TOC-Generator/blob/main/example.png" target="_blank">here</a>

 ***

 ## Usage